RAW NEWS Gives Me Direction for the Future

 The foundational pieces to support my RAW creative life include:

 I’m still trying to lose weight.
 I want my outsides to more accurately mirror my insides.
 I also want more consistent energy throughout each day so that I don’t keep reaching for sugar to prop myself up.
-The past couple of months, Gerri and I have been experimenting with and enjoying a more plant-based (veggies and fruit) diet, and want to continue making this a priority.
+The past couple of months, Gerri (my mom) and I have been experimenting with and enjoying a more plant-based (veggies and fruit) diet, and I want to continue making this a priority.

 Last week, I made my favourite shredded kale salad a couple of times.
 Kale is so good for us, but I don’t usually consider it a very appealing green to eat.
 When it’s chopped into little bits, as it is in this salad, and I’ve added dried cranberries and the delicious sweet yet tart dressing, it’s a winner.